ahmedmn77/Activitiess/README.md

 what are the two important rules of hooks?
  1) only call hooks on the top level (they should be always called)
  2) only call hook in a function component.

+whats is state? it is peice of data that is kept in the component